This page offers information to industry stakeholders about opportunities provided for feedback on changes to regulations and standards.

-- A licence issued under a foreign law becomes invalid three months after the holder first arrives in WA; and
+- A licence issued under a foreign law becomes invalid three months after the holder first arrives in Western Australia.

-- A practical driving assessment failure automatically cancels a foreign or interstate licence.
+- Recommendation 1 A PDA failure automatically ceases recognition of a foreign driver's licence.

 The Practical Driving Assessment (PDA) process is an integral part of obtaining a licence to drive in Western Australia.
 It demonstrates a driver's ability to safely drive and control a motor vehicle.

-The Department of Transport is working on a Practical Driving Assessment Improvement project and would like to hear from you regarding your Practical Driving Assessment availability and your experience using log books.
+The Department of Transport is working on a Practical Driving Assessment Improvement project and ran a customer survey regarding Practical Driving Assessment availability and user experience of log books.

 The Department of Transport (DoT) is embarking on a major reform program to improve the Written-off Vehicle Register (WOVR) framework.

-DoT has identified a number of areas of improvement within the current WOVR framework and is seeking the views of stakeholders via a survey regarding these improvements, which aim to strengthen contracts, legislation, policies, systems and business processes as part of its commitment to safe vehicles.
+DoT has identified a number of areas of improvement within the current WOVR framework and sought the views of stakeholders via a survey regarding these improvements, which aim to strengthen contracts, legislation, policies, systems and business processes as part of its commitment to safe vehicles.